tibbsm/mytab/README.md

 - Umberto Eco Writing System
   - Different project: web clipper to save articles, bibliography
 - [Svelte Docs](https://svelte.dev/docs)
+  - one new thing about svelte a day
   - learn about event (dispatch) and stores

 ### Design